-The capstone feature, Touch of the Long Death, may not be the most efficient use of ki in most cases, but that shouldn’t be a huge concern.
+The hugely damaging capstone feature, Touch of the Long Death, may not be the most efficient use of ki in most cases, but that shouldn’t be a big concern.

 Even if your campaign does get to the higher levels where you finally get that feature, the Long Death Monk has enough tanky buffing features to make sure they can outlast any enemy.

 Stay in the fight with the full guide to the Way of the Long Death Monk!